grqz/grqz/README.md

 ## Hi, I'm GRQZ
 Here should be something random:
-I can't maintain over 7 active branches at the same time for the same repository.
+Did you know?
+I created this repo just to keep my Github contribution graph green.
-Please get them reviewed before I can work on the new ones
+I use another email as `user.email` so that people can't see my real contributions(except for prs/issues).

-Last Update: 2025-08-05 06:20:02.110935+00:00
+Last Update: 2025-08-05 12:24:41.609677+00:00